National Insurance if you work abroad

 You might have to pay National Insurance in the UK while you’re working abroad.
 It depends on where you’re working and how long for.

 Working in the EU, Iceland, Liechtenstein, Norway or Switzerland

 Check whether you’ll pay National Insurance in the UK or social security in another country when you go to the EU, Iceland, Liechtenstein, Norway or Switzerland.

 Working in countries with social security agreements outside the EU, Iceland, Liechtenstein, Norway and Switzerland

 Barbados, Bermuda, Bosnia-Herzegovina, Canada, Chile, Gibraltar, Guernsey, Isle of Man, Israel, Jamaica, Japan, Jersey, Kosovo, Mauritius, Montenegro, North Macedonia, Philippines, Republic of Korea, Serbia, Turkey, USA.

-This may affect your entitlement to benefits and healthcare.
+If you only pay social security in another country, it may affect your entitlement to UK benefits and healthcare.

 You’ll usually pay National Insurance in the UK if you’re sent by your employer to work abroad temporarily.